 As students enter the program, we identify ways to maximize coursework, including electives and the final project to fit their career goals.
 Review this sample course sequence to understand the flow of our unique blended program designed for working professionals.
 This sequence of courses is then adapted based on student goals.

-We also offer a unique, concurrent program with the UAMS Fay W. Boozman College of Public Health.
-This 60 hour program provides training for students with an interest in serving communication roles in public health arena.
-Students participating in the concurrent programs earn an MA in Applied Communication Studies and an MA in Public Health.
+- Public Health- A 60 hour concurrent program with the UAMS Fay W. Boozman College of Public Health.
+Students earn an M.A. in Applied Communication Studies and an M.A. in Public Health.

 Students with an interest in doctoral work gain a solid foundation in applied communication research and theory.
 These students benefit from the personal attention of faculty devoted to preparing them for the next step in their education.
 We encourage Ph.D. bound students to revise and submit major course papers to professional conferences and journals while they are in our master’s program.
 Alumni from our master’s program now serve as professors at schools ranging from Purdue and Clemson to Kansas State and the Clinton School of Public Service.

 - Cumulative GPA of at least 3.0 on an approved program of study

 - Successful completion and defense of master’s paper, internship paper, or thesis